Parent page: Getting Familiar with the Altium Design Environment

 - Document - a reference to the source document to which a document-level To-Do item has been added.

-- Owner - this could be the name of the person entering the task or who is to actually perform the task.
+- Owner - this could be the name of the person entering the task or who is actually to perform the task.

 - Category - this could be the particular area within the project that the task to be performed falls under (e.g., schematics, design rules, routing, constraints, etc.).